Nuclear power in the United States: Possible renaissance

-In 2017, the US Energy Information Administration projected that US nuclear generating capacity would decline 23 percent from its 2016 level of 99.1 GW, to 76.5 GW in 2050, and the nuclear share of electrical generation to go from 20% in 2016 down to 11% in 2050.
+In 2017, the US Energy Information Administration projected that US nuclear generating capacity would decline 23% from its 2016 level of 99.1 GW, to 76.5 GW in 2050, and the nuclear share of electrical generation would go from 20% in 2016 to 11% in 2050.
 Driving the decline will be retirements of existing units, to be partially offset by additional units currently under construction and expected capacity expansions of existing reactors.

 The Blue Castle Project is set to begin construction near Green River, Utah in 2023.
 The plant will use 53,500 acre-ft of water annually from the Green River once both reactors are commissioned.
 The first reactor is scheduled to come online in 2028, with the second reactor coming online in 2030.

 On June 4, 2018, World Nuclear News reported, "President Donald Trump has directed Secretary of Energy Rick Perry to take immediate action to stop the loss of 'fuel-secure power facilities' from the country's power grid, including nuclear power plants that are facing premature retirement."

 On August 23, 2020, Forbes reported, that "[the 2020 Democratic Party platform] marks the first time since 1972 that the Democratic Party has said anything positive in its platform about nuclear energy".

 In April 2022, the Federal government announced a $6 billion subsidy program targeting the seven plants scheduled for closure as well as others at-risk of closure, to attempt to encourage them to continue operating.
 It will be funded by the Infrastructure Investment and Jobs Act passed in November 2021.

+In November 2023, the first small modular reactor (SMR) deployment project in the U.S., the Carbon Free Power Project in Idaho using six NuScale reactors, was cancelled because of cost increases.
+This raised concerns about the commercial prospects in the U.S. of the other SMR designs.

+In January 2024, it was announced that Holtec International was receiving $1.5 billion from the U.S. Department of Energy to restart the Palisades nuclear plant.
+The goal is to have the 800 megawatt plant running by 2025.
+This move has precedent as the Biden administration has given a previous loan of $1.1 billion to keep the Diablo Canyon nuclear plant in California running.

+In 2025, Vogtle Unit 2 reactor in Waynesboro, Georgia, was the first commercial US reactor to make use of high-assay low-enriched uranium fuel (fuel enriched to 5%+ ^{235}U.